evnm/geoip-server/README.md

     $ python geoip_server.py /path/to/GeoIP.dat PORT

-Once the server is up and running, you can use make requests using any XML-RPC client interface.
+Once the server is up and running, you can make requests to it using any XML-RPC client interface.
 For example, using Python's `xmlrpclib`:

     >>> import xmlrpclib